Online Engineering Programs in Virginia

 This certificate program is ideal for career changers, liberal arts graduates, and other related professionals who are looking to move into entry-level or mid-level positions as business and systems analysts, application and web design developers, marketing and technical sales professionals, consultants, and quality assurance experts.

 The program includes 18 credits (six courses).
-Students can complete this program online, as well as on a part-time basis, taking courses on the basics of web design, programming in Java, the strategic business value of information technology, enterprise systems architecture and design, and agile project management, among others.
+Students can complete this program online, as well as on a part-time basis, taking courses such as strategic business value of information technology; basics of web design; enterprise systems architecture & design; database management & business intelligence/analytics; web application development – building dynamic websites; and cloud computing foundations.

 • Location: Charlottesville, VA

 While the aforementioned online engineering and computer science-related programs offer high-quality education, aspiring engineers should consider several factors in their program search.
-They should determine whether or not a program can be completed on a full or part-time basis; how much it costs, including fees; how much campus attendance is required; and whether practical experience credits can be completed in the student’s home community.
+They should determine whether or not a program can be completed on a full or part-time basis; how much campus attendance is required; and whether practical experience credits can be completed in the student’s home community.
 These are only a handful of questions that applicants should ask before applying.
 Furthermore, applicants should also verify the accreditation and “state authorization” status of their program of interest.

 Accreditation